October 2018 Scoping Grants were awarded to:

 ‘The Society’s archives are of national importance in the study of our cultural heritage, recording and documenting the formation of a scholarly community, of archaeological discoveries, and the development of the disciplines of archaeology and medieval history.
 Cataloguing our archives to modern standards is a high priority for us and this grant is especially welcome at this early stage of deciding what needs to be done and the best way of doing it – to define a project for which we can then seek wider support.’

 Founded in 1818, the Morrab Library is an independent subscription library based in Penzance, Cornwall.
-The libraries particular focus, and strength, is on Cornish history, literature and people.
-The general archive has been continually enhanced since the libraries inception.
+The libraries particular focus, and strength, is in Cornish history, literature and people.
+The general archive has been continually enhanced since the library’s inception.